Gustry/GeoHealth/README.md

 For windows
 - Download installation210128.zip(See the repository or this link https://github.com/raynus/GeoPublicHealth/blob/master/installation210128.zip
 The zip file contains all package in installation folder
-- Start OSGeo4W Shell as administration
+- Start OSGeo4W Shell (For QGIS below 3.22.1, start the shell as administration)
-- py3_env
+- (For QGIS below 3.22.1) py3_env
 - CD to installation folder

 Then